Qualities to Look for in a Yoga Studio and Teacher

 And remember, just because two teachers have been trained in the same style doesn’t mean their classes will resemble each other at all.

-And this brings me to the next point of interest:
+And this brings me to the next point of interest…

 Qualities to Look for in a Yoga Teacher

 Age isn’t necessarily important, but you want to make sure your teacher has spent a few years on the mat.

-A teacher who does not guide you to breathe with the movements is missing the most vital component of the practice.
+A teacher who does not guide you to breathe with the movements is missing one of the most vital component of the practice.

 They will encourage you to sustain uncomfortable situations, overcome the limitations of your mind, while still honoring your physical limitations.

 They will constantly remind you that there is no such thing as perfection, there is no destination.

 Yoga is called a practice because there is no ultimate goal beyond being where you are.
 You and your practice are always changing, just like everything in life.

 The wisdom found in yoga is what separates it from other physical activities and makes it more than just exercise.

-• Lastly, the #1 thing to look for is a feeling of bliss when you leave the studio.
+And finally, #1 thing to look for is a feeling of bliss when you leave the studio.